Top Law Firm for Experienced Women Attorneys

 • A distributed model where opportunity isn’t tied to location or office face-time

-Our structure removes friction – operationally and mentally – so practices can compound over time.
+Our structure removes friction – operationally and mentally – so practices can compound over time for women in law firms and other experienced attorneys.

 Scale Firm Attorneys meeting in person